Gospel of John: Logos

 In the prologue, the gospel identifies Jesus as the Logos or Word.
 In Ancient Greek philosophy, the term logos meant the principle of cosmic reason.
 In this sense, it was similar to the Hebrew concept of Wisdom, God's companion and intimate helper in creation.
 The Hellenistic Jewish philosopher Philo merged these two themes when he described the Logos as God's creator of and mediator with the material world.
 According to Stephen Harris, the gospel adapted Philo's description of the Logos, applying it to Jesus, the incarnation of the Logos.

 Another possibility is that the title logos is based on the concept of the divine Word found in the Targums (Aramaic translation/interpretations recited in the synagogue after the reading of the Hebrew Scriptures).
-In the Targums (which all post-date the first century but which give evidence of preserving early material), the concept of the divine Word was used in a manner similar to Philo, namely, for God's interaction with the world (starting from creation) and especially with his people, e.g. Israel, was saved from Egypt by action of "the Word of the ," both Philo and the Targums envision the Word as being manifested between the cherubim and the Holy of Holies, etc.
+In the Targums (which all postdate the first century but which give evidence of preserving early material), the concept of the divine Word was used in a manner similar to Philo, namely, for God's interaction with the world (starting from creation) and especially with his people.
+Israel, for example, was saved from Egypt by action of "the Word of the ", and both Philo and the Targums envision the Word as manifested between the cherubim and the Holy of Holies.

 Cross

-The portrayal of Jesus' death in John is unique among the four Gospels.
-It does not appear to rely on the kinds of atonement theology indicative of vicarious sacrifice but rather presents the death of Jesus as his glorification and return to the Father.
-Likewise, the three "passion predictions" of the Synoptic Gospels are replaced instead in John with three instances of Jesus explaining how he will be exalted or "lifted up".
+The portrayal of Jesus's death in John is unique among the gospels.
+It does not appear to rely on the kinds of atonement theology indicative of vicarious sacrifice but rather presents Jesus's death as his glorification and return to the Father.
+Likewise, the Synoptic Gospels' three "passion predictions" are replaced by three instances of Jesus explaining how he will be exalted or "lifted up".
 The verb for "lifted up" (ὑψωθῆναι, hypsōthēnai) reflects the double entendre at work in John's theology of the cross, for Jesus is both physically elevated from the earth at the crucifixion but also, at the same time, exalted and glorified.

+John's Gospel intimately links the crucifixion with themes of new birth and eternal life.
+Jesus' statement in John 3:14-15 likens his being "lifted up" to the bronze serpent in the wilderness, indicating that belief in the crucified Christ confers eternal life.
+Hence, the cross inaugurates a new covenantal reality and the possibility of spiritual rebirth.
+This emphasizes the life-giving rather than punitive aspects of Jesus' death.

 Sacraments

-Scholars disagree both on whether and how frequently John refers to sacraments, but current scholarly opinion is that there are very few such possible references, and that if they exist they are limited to baptism and the Eucharist.
-In fact, there is no institution of the Eucharist in John's account of the Last Supper (it is replaced with Jesus washing the feet of his disciples), and no New Testament text that unambiguously links baptism with rebirth.
+Scholars disagree on whether and how frequently John refers to sacraments, but current scholarly opinion is that there are very few such possible references, and that if they exist they are limited to baptism and the Eucharist.
+In fact, there is no institution of the Eucharist in John's account of the Last Supper (it is replaced by Jesus washing the feet of his disciples), and no New Testament text that unambiguously links baptism with rebirth.